coreruleset/documentation/content/miscellaneous/self_contained_mode.md

 ### Configuring Traditional Mode

-If you want to run the CRS in Traditional mode, you can do this easily by modifying the SecDefaultAction directive in the csr-setup.conf file to use a disruptive action other than the default \'pass\', such as
+If you want to run the CRS in Traditional mode, you can do this easily by modifying the SecDefaultAction directive in the crs-setup.conf file to use a disruptive action other than the default \'pass\', such as
 deny: